CIS565-Fall-2022/Project5-Vulkan-Grass-Rendering/README.md

 #### Gravity

 With only gravity active, all grass blades will collapse to the ground.
 Gravitational force is a combination of `frontal gravity` and `downward gravity`.
+Environmental gravity acts along a vector of influence which is orthogonal to the width of the blade of the grass (along the face forward direction of the grass).
+Here is an image of the result with just gravity:

+#### Resistance

+#### Wind

 ### 3. Culling